-$P$-supermartingales and Ville's inequality are key tools for constructing sequential tests, and we will now leverage these to test a stream-specific null $H_{i,0}$.
-This will provide the foundations to develop sequential tests for the global null.
-Note that all following discussions regarding martingales can be easily generalized to stochastic processes adapted to the underlying canonical filtration.
-We omit this generalization for improved readability.
+In simple terms, one may construct a level-$\alpha$ test for $H_0$ by rejecting when a test super-martingale for $P\in H_0$ becomes large enough.
+Test martingales and Ville's inequality are the core tools underlying sequential tests.
+We now show how they are used to test a stream-specific null $H_{i,0}$, providing the foundations to study sequential tests for the global hypotheses counterpart.\footnote{The discussions regarding martingales can be generalized to stochastic processes adapted to the underlying canonical filtration.
+We omit this generalization for improved readability.}